hamzafoy/hand_card_game/README.md

 1. Drawing one card
 2. Organizing their hand into sets
-3. Playing a full hand* or laying down cards equivalent to **51** points *a hand consists of all sets in addition to the card that they must discard to end their turn.
+3. Playing a full hand* or laying down cards equivalent to **51** points<br>
+*a hand consists of all sets in addition to the card that they must discard to end their turn.
 4. Lastly, discarding one card

 #### A set can be composed as follows. . .
-- 3 or more cards, of the same suit, in order*
+- 3 or more cards, of the same suit, in order*<br>
 *Ex: A, 2, 3 - 3, 4, 5, 6 - 10, J, Q, K, A
 - 3 or more cards, of different suits, of the same number or symbol

 #### A wildcard is. . .
 The `A` of a pre-determined suit in the beginning of the game.
-This wildcard can be used in place of any card you may not have*
+This wildcard can be used in place of any card you may not have*<br>
 *Ex: You have a 6 [&spades;] & a 8 [&spades;] & a wildcard.
 That wildcard can be used as a 7 [&spades;] to complete a set.